eloylp/goomerang/example/protos/README.md

 Then create the IDLs.
 The protos found in the [README.md](../../README.md) examples, can be found on this repo [IDL](examples.proto).

-Once we have the IDLs ready, we can use the protocol buffer compiler for generating the resultant code that should be shared with clients and servers.
-An example on this repo [Makefile](Makefile) is provided.
+Once we have the IDLs ready, we can use the protocol buffer compiler for generating the resultant code, that should be shared with clients and servers.
+An example of the coomands are provided on this repo [Makefile](Makefile) .